azatich/final_assignment/README.md

     MOVIE_ACTOR_API_KEY = 40f4fffa84de3e45c7dcf179bf3d9c1e
     SESSION_SECRET_KEY = qwerty-secret

+Then you can run the program by:

+    npm start

 *Note:
     Sometimes Cyclic(deploy) session is not working as expected.
     However, in localhost everything works fine.